-After providing this information, Google can display your product ads as the sitelink extensions.
-Check the image below to understand the presentation of sitelink ads of Walmart on the Google search result page.
+After providing this information, Google can display your product ads as site link extensions.
+Check the image below to understand the presentation of site link ads of Walmart on the Google search result page.

 After that, you have to set up the callout extensions of your ads.
 These are the promotional texts of your product ads.
 You can add a maximum of four callout extensions to your ad.

 The last one on this list is the call extensions.
 This extension lets the user include phone numbers on their ad.
 People can call you only by tapping on that phone number while browsing from a phone.
 It increases the click-through rates (CTR) significantly.

 After you set up all of these extensions, click on the Next button located on the bottom right corner.